-My journey into journalism began in 2011, when I began to comment on world events on college computers in class breaks.
-My focus was on the Libyan & Syrian revolutions.
-In 2012 I joined Radio Free Syria as a writer, working in the country for a short period in 2013.
+My journey into journalism began in 2011, when I began to write about world events in class breaks.
+In 2012 I was invited to join Radio Free Syria as a writer, working in the country for a short period in 2013.

-In August 2014 I left Radio Free Syria due to disagreements over the approach to their coverage, becoming an independent journalist.
-By this time the Syrian revolution had become an Islamic rising, calling for Islamic governance and a rejection of the Kemal-style hedonism advocated by the FSA, which had (from personal experience) degenerated into gangs of warlords that robbed and fleeced civilians.
+In August 2014 I left Radio Free Syria, becoming an independent journalist.
+By this time the Syrian revolution had become an Islamic rising, calling for Islamic governance and a rejection of the Kemal-style governance advocated by the FSA, which had (from personal experience) degenerated into gangs of warlords that robbed and fleeced civilians.

-Radio Free Syria displayed an inferiority complex towards the western world view, presenting legitimate wishes of Syrian Muslims to govern their society to be the demands of “Islamists” – a buzzword employed to deny Muslims that adhere to all aspects of their faith (in terms of governance, as well as in terms of personal worship) agency.
-Islam covers everything from prayer, charity and business to governance, to attempt to remove any of its tenets is a disingenuous attempt to deform the religion.
+Radio Free Syria displayed an inferiority complex towards the western world view, presenting legitimate wishes of Syrian Muslims to govern their society to be the demands of “Islamists” – a buzzword oft employed to deny Muslims that adhere to all aspects of their faith agency.
+Islam covers everything from prayer, charity and business to governance, those with agendas disingenuously claim otherwise.

-I later discovered and embraced the Islamic faith, rejecting secularist hedonism and attempts to replace Syria’s rich Islamic history and traditions with irreligious nihilism and enslavement to foreign powers.
+As a Muslim since 2015, I rejected secularist hedonism and attempts to replace Syria’s rich Islamic history and traditions with nihilism.

 In October 2015 I worked in Turkey as an English language spokesman for the Salam Organisation (which assists Syrian refugees).
-I lived among refugees and reported from Reyhanli, before being arrested, beaten and deported by the Turkish government.
+I lived among refugees and reported from Reyhanli, before being suddenly beaten and deported by the government.